Menu

 • Director of Finance and Operations*

-• FY25 Shutesbury Elementary School Draft Budget – Discussion and Vote on the Final Adoption of the Budget
+• FY25 Shutesbury Elementary School Budget – Review of Final Adopted Budget 2/15/24 and Amended Alternate Budget - Discussion and Possible Vote on the Final Amended Adoption of the Budget March 21, 2024

 • Principal’s Report